Takanori Maeda

-Takanori Maeda (前田 高孝, Maeda Takanori) is a former Japanese football player.
+Takanori Maeda (前田 高孝, Maeda Takanori) is a former Japanese football player, and currently manager of Ohmi High School football team.

 Playing career

 Maeda was born in Higashiazai District, Shiga on June 30, 1985.
 After graduating from high school, he joined J1 League club Shimizu S-Pulse in 2004.
 In 2006, he moved to S.League club Albirex Niigata Singapore.
 In 2007, he backed to Japan and joined MIO Biwako Kusatsu.